SAP-samples/cloud-sdk-ios-specs/README.md

 # How to obtain support

-For an issue related to the contents of this repository, please file an Issue here in the github.com project.
+For an issue related to the contents of this repository, please [file an Issue](https://github.com/SAP/cloud-sdk-ios-specs/issues).

 For issues related to any of the referenced resources and binaries, please file a support ticket to SAP through the regular channels.

 # Contributing

-If you wish to make a contribution to the repository, please submit a Pull Request.
+If you wish to make a contribution to the repository, please [submit a Pull Request](https://github.com/SAP/cloud-sdk-ios-specs/pulls).
 It will be reviewed by the maintainers, however, we cannot commit to merging all contributions.

 # To-Do (upcoming changes)